stewones/chatness/content/en/setup/install.md

 category: Setup
 ---

-Once [downloaded](/setup/app-download) you can extract files, cd to the root folder and
+Once [downloaded](/setup/app-download) you can extract files, cd to the root folder and do the following steps.

-<alert>

-The root folder is the one containing files like `package.json`, `angular.json` and `capacitor.config.json`.
+> The root folder is the one containing files like `package.json`, `angular.json` and `capacitor.config.json`.
 Once you extract the zip, just cd to `chatness-app-x.y.z/chatness`.
 Everything asked you to execute in this docs from now on will require your current working directory to be the project root.

+<alert>

+👀 Prefer a video tutorial?
+[Watch this](https://www.youtube.com/watch?v=5C_HmD94gGE).
+The video was recorded using `npm` as package manager, but the steps are the same.

 </alert>